OfficialProtonDev/YT_Upload_Bot/README.md

 # YouTube Upload Bot
 YouTube Upload Bot is a program that will auto upload a video for you any number of times.

+# IMPORTANT NOTE
+This is most likely outdated and no longer functions, but I have not confirmed this.
+I will not be maintaining this repository.

 ## Installation
 1. First clone or download the repo, make sure you also have python installed!
 2. Open up either `PowerShell` or `Command Prompt`.
 This can be done by pressing the Windows Key and searching for one of those applications.